 Monica is Vice President, Brand Experience Marketing for FedEx Services.
 She volunteers with FedEx Cares and United Way, and as a branding consultant for the Red Cross, the Church Health Center, and Morarka Organic of India.
 She has served as a deacon and board member at Lindenwood Christian Church.
 Monica contributed to the industry-leading books Shift Ahead: How the Best Companies Stay Relevant in a Fast-Changing World by Allen Adamson and Joel Steckel and Designing Brand Identity by Alivia Wheeler.
 In addition, she has written articles for Amex Open Forum, “Be It Before You Say It,” and “The Essence of Branding.”
 Monica earned her BBA in Marketing with a concentration in Advertising and Mass Communication and her MBA in Marketing from the University of Memphis.
 Monica and her husband, David, have a daughter, Ansley '21.

-Kendall serves as Senior Compensation Director for General Electric.
-She is based in Cincinnati, OH, but works from her home office in Memphis.
+After 20 years in consulting and corporate human resources, Kendall is now a first grade teacher at White Station Elementary School.
 She received a BS degree in Business from Washington and Lee University and earned an MBA in Human-Organizational Performance and Strategy from Vanderbilt University, Owen Graduate School of Management.
 Kendall serves as Chair of the Board of the Nuber YMCA and is a member of the Memphis Summer Swim League.
 She is the founder and director of the Memphis Elementary Swim League which serves over 100 children across more than 18 Memphis schools.
 Kendall is a member of the Church of the Holy Communion where she serves as a Sunday School teacher and youth leader.
 She is a recent recipient of the Memphis YMCA Volunteer of the Year award.
 Kendall and her husband, David, have two daughters who attend St. Mary’s, Leighton '26 and Carter '29.

 Hallie is an active community volunteer who has served on the boards of Shelby County Books from Birth and the Junior League of Memphis.
 She volunteers at Independent Presbyterian Church and coaches soccer at Church of the Holy Communion.
 She has been honored as a Junior League of Memphis Community Volunteer of the Year, and she was inducted into the Rhodes College Athletic Hall of Fame twice — as an individual and as a member of the women’s soccer team.
 Hallie earned her BA from Rhodes College, where she majored in History and received her teaching credentials.
 Hallie and her husband Jason have a daughter, McCall '25 and a son, Phillip.